angelotrabuco2013/scratch-www/README.md

 **Preset: Scratch 2.0**

 ## Description:
-Reverts 3.0 pages into 2.0! [alternative description: 2.0ified the 3.0 pages!]
+(discontinued) Reverts 3.0 pages into 2.0! [alternative description: 2.0ified the 3.0 pages!]

-Made with Stylus&ast;.
+All works made with Stylus&ast;.

-&ast; Had some bugs reported on its GitHub repository
+&ast; Stylus had some bugs reported on its GitHub repository

 > [!CAUTION]
 > The project editor and frontpage will not display correctly on any Scratch mod based on TurboWarp (e.g. <a href="https://studio.penguinmod.com/editor.html">PenguinMod</a>, <a href="https://dinosaurmod.github.io/editor.html">DinosaurMod</a>, <a href="https://shredmod.is-an.app/editor.html">ShredMod</a>, etc.) Using Scratch is recommended, although it will slow down some large projects, such as projects containing 3D content, games, etc. Slowdowns decrease the FPS from 30 to 25-0.
 Extreme slowdowns (10-0 FPS) would cause the project to lag too much or crash the page.